sonejostudios/MidiClockClick/README.md

 # MidiClockClick
-A simple metronom driven by MidiClock
+A simple metronom driven by MidiClock.